kuzzleio/documentation-old/src/sdk-reference/collection/search.md

   There is a small delay between documents creation and their existence in our search layer, usually a couple of seconds.
 That means that a document that was just been created won't be returned by this function
 </aside>

+## Processing large data sets

+When processing a large number of documents (i.e. more than 1000), using `search` requests only are not the best option.

+Pagination of results can be done by using the from and size but the cost becomes prohibitive when the deep pagination is reached.
+In fact, Elasticsearch, the database Kuzzle is relying on, prevents to go beyond than 10000 results by default.

+Instead, the recommended way to process a large number of documents is to use [`Collection.scroll`]({{ site_base_path }}sdk-reference/collection/scroll/) or, easier, [`SearchResult.fetchNext`]({{ site_base_path }}sdk-reference/search-result/fetch-next).

+See [`SearchResult.fetchNext`]({{ site_base_path }}sdk-reference/search-result/fetch-next/#how-to-process-all-documents-from-a-collection) for an example of how to process all documents from a collection.

 ---

 ## search(body, [options], callback)